 - Add the chicken and turn up the heat to high.
 Cook the chicken, breaking up the mince into small pieces.

-- Once the chicken turns white and is almost cooked through (about 4 minutes), add the sauce from Step 2.
+- Once the chicken turns white and is almost cooked through (about 3 to 4 minutes), add Sauce.
 Cook for 45 seconds to 1 minute to coat the chicken and for the sauce to thicken.

 - Remove wok from heat.
 Stir through onion, coriander/cilantro and mint.